HTC Exercise 1.5: Declare Resource Needs¶

 request_diskfor the maximum amount of disk space your job may use (including the executable and all other data that may show up during the job)

 HTCondor defaults to certain reasonable values for these request settings, so you do not need to use them to get small jobs to run.
-However, it is in YOUR best interest to always estimate resource requests before submitting any job, but to definitely tune your requests before submitting multiple jobs.
+However, it is in YOUR best interest to always estimate resource requests before submitting any job, and to definitely tune your requests before submitting multiple jobs.
 In many HTCondor pools:

 - If your job goes over the request values, it may be removed from the execute machine and held (status 'H' in the